 Braking system components

-There are several parts to a car’s brake system including brake pedal, power booster, master cylinder, disc calliper, wheel cylinder assembly, disc pads and shoes, drums, disc rotors, brake-fluid lines and brake fluid, emergency brake or hand brake and, depending on vehicle make and model, electronic modules and ABS control unit.
+There are several parts to a car’s brake system including brake pedal, brake booster, master cylinder, brake calliper, wheel cylinder assembly, brake pads and shoes, drums, discs, brake-fluid lines and brake fluid, emergency brake or hand brake and, depending on vehicle make and model, electronic modules and ABS control unit.
 All these need careful and regular maintenance.

 Our experienced technicians conduct a comprehensive inspection of your car’s braking system components and can advise you on any necessary repairs or service items.
 Our inspections include but are not limited to: spongy brake pedal, low brake fluid levels and uneven wear on brake pads and brake rotors.
 We recommend you always perform a brake system check when planning long road trips.
 This ensures the best possible car performance and safety.
 We use only the most trusted brands, such as Bendix for parts and all work is backed by our industry-leading Australia-wide guarantee.

 How do I find a brake repairs shop near me?

 With over 250 stores Australia-wide you’re sure to find a Kmart Tyre & Auto Service store nearby for brake repair services.
 With locations in major cities including Sydney, Brisbane and Melbourne.